9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 ## What is the Windows Event Log?

 A clear understanding of event logging is crucial to success in infosec.
 To kickstart our journey into gaining a thorough understanding of the Windows Event Log, there are a few key concepts that we need to define before diving in.
 These concepts will become the base upon which everything else will be built.
-The first one that needs to be explained is an **event definition**.
+The first one that needs to be explained is an event definition.
 Simply put, an event is any action or occurrence that can be identified and classified by a system's hardware or software.
 Events can be generated or triggered through a variety of different ways including some of the following:

 - **User-Generated Events**: Movement of a mouse, typing on a keyboard, other user-controlled peripherals, etc.
 - **Application Generated Events**: Application updates, crashes, memory usage/consumption, etc.
 - **System Generated Events**: System uptime, system updates, driver loading/unloading, user login, etc.

 With so many events occurring at different intervals of time from various sources, how does a Windows system keep track of and categorize all of them?
-This is where our second key concept, known as **event logging**, comes into play.
+This is where our second key concept, known as event logging comes into play.

 Event Logging as defined by Microsoft: